shenwendong/HelperTools/readme.md

-# Convert a picture to base64 string, writen in WPF.
+# Convert a picture to base64 string, written in WPF.